fresh eggs are much different from store bought, factory farm eggs. Let’s talk about what makes these eggs better when compared to store bought.

-Farm fresh eggs are much different from store bought, factory farm produced eggs.
-For starters, farm fresh eggs come in a variety of colors, from white to brown, to blue to green, even some shades of pink!
-They also taste different and tend to have a darker yolk which is indicative of a higher nutritional value.
+It turn out, there’s more to the term than just making a cute home decor sign.
+For starters, eggs come in a variety of colors, from white to brown, to blue to green, even some shades of pink!
+They also taste different (not nearly as bland) and tend to have a darker yolk which is indicative of a higher nutritional value.
 They come in all different sizes and shapes.
 Their shells vary from thin to think, bumpy to smooth.

 In this post, our friend Jess from 104 Homestead walks us through all these common egg questions and gives us the answers to help you be an informed egg consumer.

 - How is egg size determined?